skoczen/poemhub/README.md

 # PoemHub

-This is the code for poemhub.org, a community for sharing poetry.
+This is the Django app for [poemhub.org](http://poemhub.org), a community for sharing poetry.

 ## Status